-Rakasta

-CLIMATE/TERRAIN: FREQUENCY: ORGANIZATION: ACTIVITY CYCLE: DIET INTELLIGENCE: TREASURE: ALIGNMENT: NO. APPEARING: ARMOR CLASS: MOVEMENT: HIT DICE: THAC0: NO. OF ATTACKS: DAMAGE/ATTACK:

-SIZE:

-10 9 2+119 SPECIAL ATTACKS: SPECIAL DEFENSES: MAGIC RESISTANCE: Nil

-Common Band Any (prefer night) Carnivore Average (8-10) Κ Any (usually neutral) 2d6 3 (claw/claw/bite) 1d2/1d2/1d4 (or bv weapon) Rear claws (1d3/1d3) See below M (5'-7' tall) Steady (11-12) 120 or per level
+RAKASTA

-Any nonarctic
+CLIMATE/TERRAIN: Any nonarctic FREQUENCY: Common ORGANIZATION: Band

+ACTIVITY CYCLE: Any (prefer night)

+DIET: Carnivore INTELLIGENCE: Average (8-10)

+TREASURE: K

+ALIGNMENT: Any (usually neutral)

+NO. APPEARING: 2d6

+ARMOR CLASS: 10

+MOVEMENT: 9

+HIT DICE: 2+1

+THAC0: 19

+NO. OF ATTACKS: 3 (claw/claw/bite) DAMAGE/ATTACK: 1d2/1d2/1d4

+(or by weapon)

+SPECIAL ATTACKS: Rear claws (1d3/1d3)

+SPECIAL DEFENSES: See below

+SIZE: M (5'-7' tall)

+MORALE: Steady (11-12)

+XP VALUE: 120 or per level

 These feline humanoids seem to have originated in the Yazak Steppes.
 While rakastas are found in steppes, savannas, and plains throughout the world, they are most common on the Savage Coast, where they have adopted a feudal style of government mixed with their ancient nomadic ways, warrior traditions, and mystical predilection.
-They are the dominant race of the nation of Bellavne.
+They are the dominant race of the nation of Bellayne.

 A rakasta looks like a furry human with the head of a cat.
 Its short fur is usually soft and ranges in color from light tan to dark brown.
 Many rakastas have a darker hue on the ears and muzzle.
 Some specimens have white highlights at the ears and muzzle instead or even white or dark patches at the extremities (feet, hands, and tail).
-Older rakastas show a whitening around the face and ears
+Older rakastas show a whitening around the face and ears.